-Attribute Description DS_MAD The DS type, use vmfs TM_MAD Must be vmfs BRIDGE_I ISSPACE separated list of ESX servers that are going to be used as proxies to stage images into the datastore (vmfs datastores only) DS_TMP_D Thath in the OpenNebula front-end to be used as a buffer to stage in files in vmfs datastores.
+Attribute Description NAME The name of the datastore DS_MAD The DS type, use vmfs TM_MAD Must be vmfs RESTRICTED_DIRSPaths that can not be used to register images.
+A space separated list of paths.
+SAFE_DIRS If you need to un-block a directory under one of the RESTRICTED_DIRS.
+A space separated list of paths.
+UMASK Default mask for the files created in the datastore.
+Defaults to 0007 BRIDGE_LIST Space separated list of ESX servers that are going to be used as proxies to stage images into the datastore (vmfs datastores only) DS_TMP_DIR Path in the OpenNebula front-end to be used as a buffer to stage in files in vmfs datastores.
 Defaults to the value in /var/lib/one/remotes/datastore/vmfs/vmfs.conf.
-BASE_PATHThis variable must be set to /vmfs/volumes for VMFS datastores.
+NO_DECOMPRESS Do not try to untar or decompress the file to be registered.
+Useful for specialized Transfer Managers DATASTORE_CAPACIff ye Children vailable capacity of the datastore is checked before creating a new image BASE_PATH This variable must be set to /vmfs/volumes for VMFS datastores.